 Trucking Advocacy

-The trucking industry depends on smart, data-driven government policies that enable motor carriers to keep the U.S. economy rolling safely and efficiently.
-The American Trucking Associations is proud to be the industry's leading voice on Capitol Hill and across the federal regulatory agencies, ensuring our nation's top policymakers have the necessary understanding to make sound decisions that support our member companies.
+The American Trucking Associations is proud to be the trucking industry's leading voice on Capitol Hill and across the federal government, ensuring our nation's top lawmakers have the necessary information to make sound decisions that support our member companies.

 ATA is an 86-year-old national federation with affiliates in all 50 states and a footprint in every congressional district.
 We represent more than 37,000 motor carriers, moving & storage companies, and trucking suppliers throughout the country, comprising every segment of the industry -- from truckload to LTL; agriculture and livestock to fuel and auto haulers; and large fleets on down to the independent contractor and small, family-run operations.

-ATA's subject matter experts, Capitol Hill staff and national network of grassroots advocates work around the clock to educate Members of Congress and federal regulators on how specific issues impact our ability to meet the economy's freight demands.
-After all, if you bought it, a truck brought it.
-And without a viable trucking industry, our economy would come to a grinding halt within days.
+ATA's subject-matter experts and national network of grassroots advocates work around the clock to educate Members of Congress and federal regulators on how specific issues impact our ability to meet the economy's freight demands.
+We come armed with facts, data, and the real-world experience of our member companies, which is why ATA is the first call lawmakers make to discuss trucking issues.

 The trucking industry is affected by a broad range of public policies.
-As a member-driven organization, ATA's official policy positions are decided by our member companies through a formal committee process.
-Policy committees are made up of companies of all sizes focused on specific truckling-related issues, including:
+As a member-driven organization, ATA's official policy positions are decided by our member companies through policy committees and sector-specific conferences comprised of carriers of all sizes.

 Agriculture & Food